15 Places To Visit In Meghalaya In November To Have Unmatched Experiences

 Photo: AJMIRA KHATUN / Unsplash

-Dawki River in West Jaintia Hills becomes especially stunning in November, making it one of the most photographed places to visit in Meghalaya in November.
+Dawki River in West Jaintia Hills becomes especially stunning in November, making it a good place to visit in Meghalaya in November.
 The water turns clear enough to see the riverbed stones, giving boats the appearance of floating mid-air.
 The dry spell after the monsoon ensures steady flow without silt or muddy runoff.
 Locals run traditional wooden boats, and the ride stretches through calm water flanked by rocks and forests.
 The area is also known for its suspension bridge, which adds to the views.

 Timings: 7 AM – 4 PM